moby/moby/docs/sources/articles/authentication.md

 ## Identity-based authentication

 Identity-based authentication is similar to how SSH does authentication.
-When connecting to a daemon for the first time, a client will ask whether a user trusts a fingerprint of the daemon’s public key.
+When connecting to a Docker daemon for the first time, a client will ask whether a user trusts a fingerprint of the daemon’s public key.
 If they do, the public key will be stored so it does not prompt on subsequent connections.
 For the daemon to authenticate the client, each client automatically generates its own key (`~/.docker/key.json`) which is presented to the daemon and checked against a list of keys authorized to connect (`~/.docker/authorized-keys.d/`).
 Every public key file in the authorized key directory represents a client which